thosgood/this-weeks-finds/markdown/101-151/week129.md

 nice trick for computing the deRham cohomology of EG/G = BG.
 Guys in this cohomology ring are called "characteristic classes", and they're really important in physics.
-Since any principal G-bundle is a pullback of EG → BG, and cohomology classes pull back, these characteristic classes give us cohomology classes in the base space of any principal G-bundle - thus helping us classify G-bundles.
+Since any principal G-bundle is a pullback of EG\to BG, and cohomology classes pull back, these characteristic classes give us cohomology classes in the base space of any principal G-bundle - thus helping us classify G-bundles.
 But if I started explaining this now, we'd be here all night.